Patrick Williams (basketball)

-Early life and high school career
+Early life

 Williams was born on August 26, 2001, in Charlotte, North Carolina.
 His parents, Eddie and Janie, played college basketball at Johnson C. Smith University.
 Williams grew up in Charlotte and attended West Charlotte High School.
 He was a four-year starter on the Mighty Lions' varsity basketball team.
 Williams averaged 20.7 points, 7.7 rebounds, 3.7 assists and 2.8 steals in his junior season.
 Williams was rated a four-star recruit and a consensus top-50 prospect in his class.
 Williams committed to play college basketball at Florida State over offers from Arizona, Clemson, Louisville, Maryland, NC State, Ohio State, Texas, Virginia Tech and Wake Forest.

-As a senior, Williams averaged 22.1 points, 9.0 rebounds, 2.8 blocks and 3.1 assists per game and was named the Mecklenburg County Player of the Year by the Charlotte Observer as he led the Lions to the 4A State Championship game.
+As a senior in 2019, Williams averaged 22.1 points, 9.0 rebounds, 2.8 blocks and 3.1 assists per game and was named the Mecklenburg County Player of the Year by The Charlotte Observer as he led the Lions to the North Carolina 4A state championship game.
 Williams played in the 2019 Jordan Brand Classic.
 Williams finished his high school career with 1,787 points scored, 749 rebounds and 310 assists over four seasons.

 College career

 Williams entered his freshman year rated as 21st-best prospect for the 2020 NBA draft according to ESPN.
 He spent the season as the Seminoles' sixth man.
-Williams scored 18 points with four rebounds against Western Carolina followed by a 16-point performance against Tennessee-Chattanooga.
+Williams scored 18 points with four rebounds against Western Carolina followed by a 16-point performance against Tennessee–Chattanooga.
 He scored 14 points and grabbed a career-high nine rebounds in a 65–59 win over North Carolina.
 The following game, he had 14 points in a 99–81 victory over Miami (Florida).
 Williams contributed 17 points and seven rebounds in an 80–77 win over Syracuse on February 15.
 Williams was named to the ACC All-Freshman team and the conference Sixth Man of the Year at the end of the regular season after averaging 9.2 points, 4.0 rebounds and one block per game.
 After the season, Williams declared for the 2020 NBA draft alongside teammate Devin Vassell.